UnwokenOcto/nxbt-macro-recorder/README.md

 python macro.py <macro_name>
 ```

-The inputs will be recorded until the Screenshot button (15) is pressed.
+The inputs will be recorded until the Screenshot button is pressed.
+Button mappings can be set by modifying the button_map dictionary near the top
+of macro.py.

 ## TODO

-* Implement recording of axis inputs (LB, RB, Left Stick, Right Stick)
+* Implement recording of left/right triggers and dpad